opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ============================

 ..
 Warning::
-    **IMPORTANT NOTE** :
     WireGuard Plugin is still in development, use at your own risk!

 ------------
 Introduction
 ------------

-WireGuard is a simple and fast modern VPN.
+WireGuard is a simple, fast and modern VPN.
 It aims to be faster and simpler than IPSec.
 It intends to be considerably more performant than OpenVPN.
 Initially released for the Linux kernel, it is now cross-platform and widely deployable.
 It is currently under heavy development.
 We will describe here how to set up WireGuard as a central server or just as a client.